rmayf/rmayf.github.io/about.markdown

 When I'm not sleeping in a tent on the ground (for fun), I'm staring at a screen.
 I'm a lead software engineer at [Arista Networks](https://www.arista.com/en/) building the world's most resilient enterprise networking equipment.
 Although Arista is a great place to work, I have a love-hate relationship with software and technology in general.
 I hate being sedentary for long periods of time but love problem solving and building things.
 Some of my more interesting side projects are building a [3D printer from scratch](https://github.com/rmayf/3d) and writing a [photo sharing web app](https://github.com/rmayf/PhotoGallery) for my brother in a single night.
 In the future, I hope to use my software expertise to build something that makes people's lives better.
 If you know of any interesting opportunities, please don't hesitate to [let me know](email:rmayf3@gmail.com) about them!

-To see what I'm up to now, check out my [Now Page](now)
+To see what I'm up to now, check out my [Now Page](/now)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODUyMjE2OTQsMTAzMTMzNjg3OSwtMTUwND
+eyJoaXN0b3J5IjpbMTM4NDg5OTY1LDEwMzEzMzY4NzksLTE1MD
-AwMDkxMSw2NzEwNjU2NDksLTQ4NDA3MjIwOF19
+QwMDA5MTEsNjcxMDY1NjQ5LC00ODQwNzIyMDhdfQ==
 -->